Baking-brain/ATS-Assist/README.md

 A resume enhancer leveraging NLP and Classification

 ## Overview
 ATS-Assist is an AI-powered resume enhancement tool that analyzes resumes using Natural Language Processing (NLP) and suggests relevant keywords to improve their alignment with industry expectations and Applicant Tracking Systems (ATS).
-The system extracts text from resumes, classifies job roles, and generates domain-specific keywords to help users refine their resumes for better job matching.
+The system extracts text from resumes, classifies job roles, and generates domain-specific keywords to help users refine their resumes for better opportunities.

 ## Tech Stack
 - **Programming Language:** Python
 - **Machine Learning:** BERT (Bidirectional Encoder Representations from Transformers)
-- **Text Extraction:** LLAMA Parse
+- **Text Extraction:** Llama Parse
 - **Frameworks & Libraries:**
   - Transformers (Hugging Face)
   - PyTorch